BarcelonaTravel Guide

 Where to shop in Barcelona?

 You may have to exercise some restraint during your Barcelona shopping trips.
-There are several key neighbourhoods that will help you spend your vacation money.
+There are several key neighbourhoods that will help you spend your holiday money.
 Each has its own feel and shopping style.
 If you love big brands and labels, head to Passeig de Gracia.
 Here you’ll find the latest catwalk fashions and iconic designers.
 There’s even an app to download to help you plan your route along Barcelona’s longest shopping precinct.
 Head to El Raval and Gracia if you’re on the hunt for one-off souvenirs.
 Among these trendy streets you’ll find numerous boutiques selling vintage fashions, handmade goods and gifts.

 Love shopping?
 Then a trip to Passeig de Gracia is a must.
 Located in fashionable Eixample, Barcelona's longest shopping street is full of high-end designer brands, luxurious spas, and upmarket dining experiences.
 There's even a Passeig de Gracia app.
 Download before your trip and you can easily make reservations and check the services offered in each store.
 The perfect way to plan your day of indulgence!